At a glance

 One of my favourite quotes is from Charles Mingus, who said, “Making the simple complicated is commonplace; making the complicated simple, awesomely simple, that’s creativity.”

-Lessons learned and best advice
+Career lessons learned and best advice

 - If you want to be heard, make sure the other party is ready to listen.
 This requires careful planning and is applicable to all levels of communication.
 Complex is easy; simple requires deep understanding and creativity, and is hard work.